We Need to Measure Data Diversity in NLP -- Better and Broader: Challenges in Measuring Data Diversity

 \subsection{Desiderata and Evaluation}

 What makes a good diversity measure?
-This question is rarely addressed, and diversity measures are rarely evaluated (with a few exceptions; \citealt{tevet-berant-2021-evaluating,han-etal-2022-measuring,yang2025measuringdatadiversityinstruction}).
+This question is rarely addressed, and diversity measures are rarely evaluated (with a few exceptions; \citealt{tevet-berant-2021-evaluating,han-etal-2022-measuring,yang2025measuringdatadiversityinstruction,zhang-etal-2025-evaluating-evaluation}).
 Yet without doing so, it is unclear whether a measure captures what is intended or improves on others.

-\paragraph*{Better and broader evaluation: Leveraging measurement theory} This is widely used in the social sciences to evaluate the quality of measurements for abstract concepts, like personality or self-esteem, where no clear ground truth is present \citep{trochim2016research}.
-Data diversity faces a similar challenge \citep{icml2024_position_paper}.
+\paragraph*{Better and broader evaluation: Leveraging measurement theory} In the social sciences, measurement theory is widely used to evaluate the quality of measurements for abstract concepts, like personality or self-esteem \citep{trochim2016research}.
+Its benefits have already been highlighted for measuring biases \citep{van2024undesirable} and evaluating AI systems \citep{wallach2025positionevaluatinggenerativeai,fang-etal-2025-patch}.
+It also holds potential for data diversity measurement \citep{icml2024_position_paper}.
 Two key indicators of measurement quality are (construct) validity (i.e., are we measuring what we intend to measure) and reliability (i.e., the consistency or repeatability of the measurements).
-Note that while measurement theory provides a useful toolbox, it was not designed for NLP, and translating it to NLP also poses challenges \citep{van2024undesirable}.
+Although measurement theory provides a useful toolbox, translating its methods and concepts to NLP also poses challenges \citep{van2024undesirable}.

-To illustrate how measurement theory might be useful, consider assessing validity \citep{trochim2016research}.
-For example, content validity involves assessing whether the full scope of the concept is adequately covered.
-Suppose we aim to measure dialect diversity in a dataset: if the chosen measure covers only a small subset of major dialects, this could point to a problem with content validity.
-As another example, convergent validity can be assessed by comparing multiple measures that are intended to capture the same diversity dimension \citep{shaib2025standardizingmeasurementtextdiversity}.
-A final example is concurrent validity, which involves checking whether the measure can distinguish between groups known to differ; for example, we could compare datasets known to vary in their levels of diversity.
+To illustrate how measurement theory can inform the evaluation of a diversity measure's validity, consider the following three complementary sources of construct validity evidence \citep{trochim2016research}.
+Content validity involves assessing whether the full scope of a concept is adequately covered.
+Suppose we aim to measure dialect diversity in a dataset: if the chosen measure covers only a small subset of major dialects, this could point to a content validity problem.
+Convergent validity is another example, which examines whether multiple measures for the same diversity dimension produce similar diversity scores \citep{shaib2025standardizingmeasurementtextdiversity}.
+Finally, criterion validity tests whether the measure behaves as expected according to an external benchmark---for example, by constructing datasets with known differences in diversity and verifying that the measure correctly ranks them.
+Together, these three validity indicators provide complementary evidence of a measure's validity.